danielkov/oem/README.md

 ```
 .oemrc.js
-├── example
-|   └── World # with the contents: Hello, World!
+  └── World # with the contents: Hello, World!
 ```

 It also supports async functions for template and structure generation.